basho/basho_docs/content/riak/ts/1.4.0/developing/golang.md

 This document covers the Go API for Riak TS.

-You will need to use [version 1.7.0 or later](https://github.com/basho/riak-go-client/releases/latest) of the Go client to use the TimeSeries API.
+You will need to use [version 1.7.0 or later](https://github.com/basho/riak-go-client/releases/latest) of the Go client to use the TS API.

 ## Overview